daviddwk/freefish-old/README.md

 # freefish
-A free asccii fish tank for the linux terminal.
+A free asccii fish tank for the linux terminal under the GPLv3.
 I am very new to C++, but my code shouldn't be awful.

 # using freefish
 Place the executable where you like and create the freefish folders and resources mentioned later in this readme.
 Then, run freefish with the following arguments to produce the desired result.